dezzak/lmld-constitution/constitution.md

 7.6.
 20 members (or one-fifth (1/5th) of the membership if less), shall form a quorum at any General Meeting.
 A quorum is not required to receive reports and accounts.
-A meeting may continue without a quorum if no member present objects except as provided for in sections 4.5 and 11.1.
+A meeting may continue without a quorum if no member present objects except as provided for in section 11.1.

 7.7.
 Notice and minutes of all Annual and Special General Meetings shall be sent to the secretary of the Regional Party.